andrew/ultimate-awesome/README.md

 - [Awesome-Image-Retargeting](https://github.com/givkashi/Awesome-Image-Retargeting) - Awesome Image Retargeting.
 - [racket-fingerpost](https://github.com/gramian/racket-fingerpost) - A list of links about the Racket programming language.
 - [awesome-github-readme-tools](https://github.com/henrylok0/awesome-github-readme-tools) - A curated collection of awesome tools and resources to create stunning GitHub README files - badges, stats, generators, widgets, and more!.
+- [awesome-citadel](https://github.com/hunicus/awesome-citadel) - A collection of resources to help people reject subservience and adopt sovereignty.
 - [awesome-icon](https://github.com/icon-community/awesome-icon) - A curated list of awesome frameworks, libraries, software, and other resources for the Icon blockchain ecosystem:
 - [awesome-ipfabric-list](https://github.com/ipfabric/awesome-ipfabric-list) - List of links and repos of useful stuff for IP Fabric users and developers.
 - [awesome-telegram](https://github.com/itgoyo/awesome-telegram) - 2025最新悄咪咪收集的10000+个Telegram群合集，附全网最有趣好用的机器人BOT🤖你想要的这里都有.